 Before you do anything, preheat your oven to 425°F. While that's heating up, you can prepare the artichoke hearts.

-Drizzle them completely with your oil.
+Drizzle them completely with your olive oil.
 Then, add the salt, pepper, and minced garlic.

 Slice your lemons and put them on the bottom of the baking sheet.
 Then, place the artichoke hearts on top of the lemon slices.
 Drape the fresh sprigs of herbs in between the artichokes so they are laying on top of them.